Today, after 40 years of existence,

 Municipal Stadium with

 the Athletics and Royals (MLB).
-By the mid 1960s the City of Kansas City began to
+By the mid 1960s the City of Kansas City began

 new stadium.
 Original plans were for a multipurpose stadium, but

-these plans were scrapped because of design and seating capacity
+were scrapped because of design and seating capacity

 stadiums, the county decided to build two new stadiums, one for